 Add Project to PyCharm by using “Open Directory…”

 There’s a Free Community edition of PyCharm, you should really give it a try.

 Run as service¶

-When having the desire to run the application as system service even while being in development mode, have a look at Kotori development with systemd.
+When having the need to run the application as a system service even while still being in development mode, have a look at Kotori development with systemd.
 We actively use this scenario for integration scenarios, testing and debugging.